 ASSIGNMENT

 Assignment.
 The Agreement shall inure to the benefit of, and shall be binding upon, the Parties hereto and their respective heirs and assigns.
 Nothing in this Agreement, expressed or implied, is intended to confer upon any person other than SELLER and BUYER rights or remedies hereunder.
 BUYER shall not assign or transfer, in whole or in part, this Agreement without the written consent of SELLER, which shall not be unreasonably withheld; provided, however, that BUYER may assign this Agreement as part of a system sale, as part of an arrangement with another entity or as a sale to ISO-New England, so long as BUYER remains liable to SELLER for all of its obligations under this Agreement and the assignee has credit status which, in SELLER’s sole reasonable opinion, is at least as sound as that of BUYER.
-SELLER may assign this Agreement to an affiliate company with the written consent of BUYER, which shall not be unreasonably withheld, except that written consent shall not be required in the case of (a) an assignment or transfer to a successor in the operation of the assignor’s or transferor’s properties by reason of a merger, consolidation, sale or foreclosure, where substantially all of such properties are acquired by such successor; (b) an assignment or transfer of all or part of the assignor’s or transferor’s properties or interests to a wholly-owned subsidiary of the assignor or transferor or to another company in the same holding company as the assignor or transferor, or (c) a transfer, pledge or assignment of its rights to receive performance under a transaction as security for any financing by SELLER with financial institutions, as long as such assignee has an investment grade rating and the same technical and financial ability as SELLER to perform all of SELLER’s obligations under the Agreement, such assignee undertakes the legal obligations to perform all of SELLER’s obligations under the Agreement and SELLER shall remain liable for all of its obligations under the Agreement.
+SELLER may not assign this Agreement without the written consent of BUYER, which shall not be unreasonably withheld, except that written consent shall not be required in the case of (a) an assignment or transfer to a successor in the operation of the assignor’s or transferor’s properties by reason of a merger, consolidation, sale or foreclosure, where substantially all of such properties are acquired by such successor; (b) an assignment or transfer of all or part of the assignor’s or transferor’s properties or interests to a wholly-owned subsidiary of the assignor or transferor or to another company in the same holding company as the assignor or transferor, or (c) a transfer, pledge or assignment of its rights to receive performance under a transaction as security for any financing by SELLER with financial institutions, as long as, in each case above, such assignee has an investment grade rating and the same technical and financial ability as SELLER to perform all of SELLER’s obligations under the Agreement, such assignee undertakes the legal obligations to perform all of SELLER’s obligations under the Agreement and SELLER shall remain liable for all of its obligations under the Agreement.

 ARTICLE 16